Takashiidobe/notes/src/business/steveys-tech-talk/how-to-get-yourself-promoted.md

+---
+title: How to Get Yourself Promoted date created: Tuesday, April 9th 2024, 1:00:32 pm date modified: Saturday, December 7th 2024, 6:44:06 pm
+---
-# How to get yourself promoted
+# How to Get Yourself Promoted

 - 🚀 Understanding Promotion: Steve clarifies that promotions are based on potential rather than past performance.
 The goal is to demonstrate you're